tomica00/ATEM-mini-fan-mod/README.md

 7. Isolate each wire with heatshrink or tape.

-8. Plug the cable back in, make sure it's rotated correctly.
+8. Plug the cable back in, make sure it's rotated correctly and don't force anything.

 9. Put everything back together.